 Article 13 of the Act on General Rules for Application of Laws (Act No. 78 of 2006) provides that property rights over movable or immovable assets and any other registrable rights shall be governed by the law of the jurisdiction where the assets subject to those rights are located and that acquisition or loss of those rights shall be governed by the law of the jurisdiction where the relevant assets are located at the time such acquisition or loss is factually complete.
 It is not clear whether article 13 directly applies to matters related to aircraft.
 The prevailing view is that a transfer of title to or creation of a mortgage on aircraft would be governed by the law of the state of registration, but there is a possibility that a Japanese court would look to the law of the jurisdiction where the aircraft location is considered as being more relevant than its registration.
 Therefore, a transfer of title to, or creation of a mortgage on (and the rights and remedies of the mortgagee thereunder), an aircraft registered and located in Japan would be governed by Japanese law.
-If an aircraft is registered (or, in certain cases, located) outside Japan, the laws of the relevant jurisdiction would govern the title transfer and creation of the mortgage.
+If an aircraft is registered (or, in certain cases, located) outside Japan, the laws of the relevant jurisdiction (ie, the laws of the jurisdiction in which that aircraft is registered and/or located) would govern the title transfer and creation of the mortgage.